 Summer Staff Positions – Summer 2020

-Summer positions fall into several categories.
-Click on the colored text/tab below to see what positions are listed in each of these categories: 1) workshop (teaching), 2) administrative & program design, 3) counseling, 4) support services (health care/safety, facility support), and 5) food service.
+Click on the colored text/tab below to see what summer positions are open: 1) workshop (teaching), 2) administrative & program design, 3) counseling, 4) support services (health care/safety, facility support), and 5) food service.
 (Interns typically fit into # 2, #4 or #5.)
-After reviewing position options and hiring criteria, please visit the staff application page.
+After reviewing positions and hiring criteria, please visit the staff application page.

 Administrative staff design and guide the community experience at GYV.
 Administrative staff support and collaborate with the counselors & workshop instructors, maintain contact with parents, design all Village events, arrange travel logistics, and more.
 (Applicants must be 25 or older.)

 Workshop staff are experienced teachers and facilitators.
 Applicants are expected to have professional teaching experience with teens and/or young adults.
-GYV‘s trainers must also be proficient in designing curriculum, managing classroom dynamics, experiential training methods, and working with multicultural groups.
-(These are not entry level teaching positions.)
+GYV‘s trainers must also be proficient in designing lesson plans, managing classroom dynamics, experiential training methods, and working with multicultural groups.
+These are not entry level teaching positions.

 Global Youth Village cabin counselors are diverse in culture and youth work experience.
 Each cabin is staffed with one counselor and is home to 7-10 participants.
 Cabin life serves as an important foundation to the Village experience by creating an accepting and secure environment.